chenshu-sjtu/DoubanSpider/README.md

 DoubanSpider
 ============

-This is a scrapy-based, lightweight web-spider.
+This is a Scrapy-based, lightweight web-spider.

 It can crawl some interesting materials from douban(豆瓣, http://www.douban.com).